 If however you are proposing smaller French doors and maintaining (but subtly altering) the existing layout, then a more sympathetic ‘in keeping’ design can work.

-Introducing light into the whole house – not just to the new extension but to the hallway and the heart of the floorplan – is a key element of a successful side return.
+Introducing light into the whole house – not just to the new extension but to the hallway and the heart of the floorplan – is a key element of a successful side return extension.
 Being creative with light deeper in the building is critical to this too, as this project below goes to show.

 Doing away with the separate kitchen by infilling the narrow strip of the garden adjacent to the house and squaring off the floorplan to create a larger kitchen dining room makes a lot of sense.